 _drawMask is used in heatmap generating with fill = True (default).
 We use an interactive widget i.e slider from 0 to 1 with 0.1 increments to show the heatmap at different intensities.
 We are overlaying the image and heatmap with different intensities by specifying alpha in imshow.

 def _heatmap(image, cnts): fig2 = plt.figure() plt.axis('off') hm = st.slider("slider for heatmap", min_value=0.0, max_value=1.0, step=0.1, value=0.5) img = _drawMask(image, cnts) plt.imshow(img, alpha=hm) plt.imshow(image, alpha=1-hm) plt.title("heatmap") st.pyplot(fig2)

 We then call

 def main(): st.set_page_config(page_title='Omdena Envisionit', page_icon=None, layout='centered', initial_sidebar_state='auto') st.title('Detecting Pathologies Through Computer Vision in Ultrasound') image = read_image('image') mask = read_image('mask') if image and mask: show_image(image, mask)

 We call the main function when the script/module is run.

 We store the code in a file (app.py) and run the Streamlit app using:

 You can now view your Streamlit app in your browser.

-We successfully created a Streamlit app that takes the inputs — image and mask by browsing files in the computer, and shows the bounded box and mask outline on the image and a heat map with an interactive slider to get a sense of the tumor intensity.
+We successfully created a Streamlit app that takes the inputs — image, and mask by browsing files on the computer, and shows the bounded box and mask outline on the image and a heat map with an interactive slider to get a sense of the tumor intensity.